SimYuanYee/ID-assignment-/README.md

 Testing
 -----------------
-During Testing, i discovered very few errors with my code, one of the errors i discovered was the first page in that the picture and text did not take up the entire width, i also tested multiple deviice using Repl.it and dound they all adjusted accordingly
+During Testing, i discovered very few errors with my code, one of the errors i discovered was the first page in that the picture and text did not take up the entire width, i also tested multiple deviice using Repl.it and found they all adjusted accordingly
+I also checked the email submit and found it working fine with it requiring an valid email address.
+When submitted, he thank you message pops up accordingly.
+When using a phone device, the first page will change from the image and text being placed side by side to the image being placed above the text.